Hys-01/Trade_Analyser_basic/README.md

 - [x] 10/05 - make new tab that gives the explanation of summary

 - [ ] 10/05 - properly fill in Menu tab with descriptions of app and possibly buttons as shortcuts to tabs

+- [ ] 10/13 - customize graph colours with palettes